Tourism and Recreation

 Key Questions

 - How (ideally) do we measure the quantity and quality of people’s experience from visiting coastal areas?
+Should certain experiences be prioritized?

 - How do we define the reference point?